 Race, Tea and Colonial Resettlement: Imperial Families, Interrupted (Bloomsbury Academic, 2017), by Jane McCabe.

-Pacific Futures: Past and Present (Honolulu: University of Hawaii Press, 2018), edited by Warwick Anderson, Miranda Johnson and Barbara Brookes.
+Pacific Futures: Past and Present (University of Hawaii Press, 2018), edited by Warwick Anderson, Miranda Johnson and Barbara Brookes.

-Eugenics at the Edges of Empire: New Zealand, Australia, Canada and South Africa (Palgrave Macmillan, 2017), edited by Diane B. Paul, John Stenhouse and Hamish G. Spencer.
+Eugenics at the Edges of Empire: New Zealand, Australia, Canada and South Africa (Palgrave Macmillan, 2017), co-edited by Diane B. Paul, John Stenhouse and Hamish G. Spencer.

-Migrant Cross-Cultural Encounters in Asia and the Pacific (Routledge, 2017), co-edited by Jacqueline Leckie, Angela McCarthy and Angela Wanhalla.
+Migrant Cross-Cultural Encounters in Asia and the Pacific (Routledge, 2017), edited by Jacqueline Leckie, Angela McCarthy and Angela Wanhalla.

-Extraordinary Anywhere: Essays on Place from Aotearoa New Zealand (Victoria University Press, 2016), co-edited by Cherie Lacey and Ingrid Horrocks (with contributions from Tony Ballantyne & Annabel Cooper).
+Extraordinary Anywhere: Essays on Place from Aotearoa New Zealand (Victoria University Press, 2016), edited by Cherie Lacey and Ingrid Horrocks (with contributions from Tony Ballantyne & Annabel Cooper).

-The Lives of Colonial Objects (Otago University Press, 2015), co-edited by Annabel Cooper, Lachy Paterson and Angela Wanhalla.
+The Lives of Colonial Objects (Otago University Press, 2015), edited by Annabel Cooper, Lachy Paterson and Angela Wanhalla.

 Journal Special Issues

-New Zealand Sexual Histories, Special Issue: New Zealand Journal of History, 50, 1 (2016), co-edited by Chris Brickell and Angela Wanhalla.
+New Zealand Sexual Histories, New Zealand Journal of History 50, no. 1 (2016), co-edited by Chris Brickell and Angela Wanhalla.

-New Perspectives on James Cowan, Special Issue: Journal of New Zealand Studies, 19NS (2015), co-edited by Annabel Cooper and Ariana Tikao.
+New Perspectives on James Cowan, Journal of New Zealand Studies 19NS (2015), co-edited by Annabel Cooper and Ariana Tikao.

-Considering Performance in Colonial Culture, Special Issue: Journal of New Zealand Studies, 15NS (2013), edited by Barbara Brookes.
+Considering Performance in Colonial Culture, Journal of New Zealand Studies 15NS (2013), edited by Barbara Brookes.